MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualenginesessionfactory.md

 > public STDMETHOD() [TryUnlockFeature](#tryunlockfeature)(PCWSTR token, PCWSTR attestation)

 > [!WARNING]<br/>
-> This MUST be called successfully before any other methonds on this interface can be called.
+> This MUST be called successfully before any other methods on this interface can be called.
 Equivalent to Windows::ApplicationModel::LimitedAccessFeatures::TryUnlockFeature except it checks the adapter dll for the identity resource instead of the process exe.
 #### Parameters
 * `token` The LAF token provided by Microsoft.